charlesinwald/logintelligence/CLI_SETUP_SUMMARY.md

 logintelligence
 ```

-And have a fully functional AI-powered error intelligence dashboard running in seconds!
+And have a fully functional AI-powered LogIntelligence dashboard running in seconds!

 ---